 If you are transferring from a larger home in the suburbs or a one- or two-bedroom apartment to a studio or other space with a smaller footprint, it’s important to be realistic about what you will be able to bring with you and still live comfortably.

-Be sure to visit your new space several times, and take photos.
-It may also be useful to record measurements so you can compare these with the larger furniture items you intend to bring with you.
+Be sure to visit your new space several times and take photos.
+It may also be useful to record measurements to compare these with the larger furniture items you intend to bring.

 Downsizing to Accommodate Your New Floor Plan